 Textile manufacturing has been a part of human civilization for centuries.
 But most people don’t know how it all comes together.
-It’s time you learned about the production process that goes into making your clothes.
-So, join me as I take you through the entire journey of Textile Fiber to Garments, from raw materials like cotton or wool to finished apparel products such as T-shirts or dresses.
+It’s time you learned about the textile production process that goes into making your clothes.
+So, join me as I take you through the entire journey of Textile Fiber to Garments.
+My name is Mahedi, and I will explain everything from raw materials like cotton or wool to finished apparel products such as T-shirts or dresses.

-Get ready to know the details of textile manufacturing from fiber to garments manufacturing.
+Get ready to know the details of textile manufacturing, from fiber to garment manufacturing.
 Simply the whole textile making process.

 Textile Manufacturing Process:

-- Source Fiber: Mainly textile manufacturing process begins with the harvesting of raw materials.
+- Source Fiber: Mainly textile production process begins with the harvesting of raw materials.

 - Yarn Manufacturing: The fibers are then cleaned, sorted, and blended together to create yarns.